 After the first week, the physical symptoms of the cocaine comedown should have passed, for the most part.
 There may be some lingering physical symptoms that will continue to diminish, as well as psychological symptoms that may need additional counseling, therapy, or rehabilitation to recover from .

-The Cure for Cocaine Comedown
+Cocaine Comedown Symptoms

 As the drug wears off, those who abuse cocaine often experience a comedown as the drug begins to wear off.
 This comedown can include some intense effects.
 While high on cocaine, users will feel euphoric and energized; during a comedown, the effects will be somewhat opposite.